MartijnvAdrichem/Minor.Nijn/README.md

           this.mapper = mapper;
       }

-      [Command("SomeCommand")] //Declares a queue and listens to incoming events public int CommandListener(SomeCommand command)
+      [Command("SomeCommand")] //Declares a queue and listens to incoming commands public int CommandListener(SomeCommand command)
       {
         //